 Skip to main content

-Despite the huge amount of fantasy, we can easily create empathy with the characters.
-They’re all very interesting and very different from one another, which makes us pay attention to all of their stories and they’re all pretty captivating.
+Despite the extensive use of fantasy, we can easily feel empathy for the characters.
+They’re all very interesting and very different from one another, which makes us pay attention to all of their stories, and they’re all pretty captivating.

 I’m really hoping for a second season and the outcome of the siblings’ significant steps.